ema-12-martins/Resumos_3ano_1semestre/IA/Teorica/8_swarm_inteligence_algorithms.md

 Guarda nao so o melhor ponto como o pior ponto.
 Tanto a melhor como a pior interferem na procura.
 So vai para a posicao se for melhor do que a que ja esta.

 # GWO
-Escolhe a melhor de 3 posicao re faz uma combinacao random.
-Depois de 2 e depois de 1...
+Escolhe a melhor de 3 posicao e faz uma combinacao random.